thechosenbynone-coder/projeto_continental/README.md

 When ERP delivery data is unavailable, **lead time is captured through user-validated operational input**, reflecting real-world procurement workflows.
 This approach ensures the model remains practical, accurate, and aligned with how procurement teams actually operate.

+### How the Supplier Score is Used

+The Supplier Score is not a static metric; it is designed as a **decision-support tool** embedded directly into procurement workflows.

+Typical use cases include:

+* **Supplier comparison** – Quickly identifying the most competitive and reliable suppliers for a given category or item
+* **Negotiation preparation** – Supporting discussions with objective performance data (price history, delivery performance, compliance)
+* **Risk awareness** – Highlighting suppliers with compliance or delivery risks
+* **Sourcing prioritization** – Guiding buyers toward suppliers that combine cost efficiency and operational reliability

+By placing the score **directly alongside each supplier**, the platform reduces analytical friction and enables faster, data-driven decisions at both operational and strategic levels.

 All intelligence is applied **before** data reaches the dashboards, ensuring consistency across the application.

 ---